aospapp/aosp/external/cldr/docs/ldml/tr35-general.md

 #### Syntax

 The formal syntax for identifiers is provided below.
+Some of the constraints reference data from the unitIdComponents in [Unit_Conversion](tr35-info.md#Unit_Conversion).

 <!-- HTML: no header -->